Ghosting in Recruitment: The Spooky Side of Gamedev Tales

 See similar blog posts

-When the eerie winds of early November blow and ghouls take to the streets, it’s the perfect time to delve into a modern haunting: ghosting in recruitment.
-The term, originally hailing from the realm of personal relationships, refers to the act of suddenly and without explanation going silent.
-Today, we’ll unravel this mysterious practice’s presence in our beloved gamedev industry.
+When the eerie winds of early November blow and ghouls take to the streets, it’s the perfect time to discuss a modern haunting: ghosting in recruitment.
+The term, originally hailing from the personal relationships, refers to the act of suddenly and without explanation going silent.
+Today, we’ll unravel this mysterious practice’s presence in the gamedev industry.

 Ghosting Defined